jboinembalome/blouppy-gatsby/src/pages/blog/2023-05-14-configure-husky-with-angular.md

 npm install lint-staged --save-dev
 ```

-> **_Note:_**  If you don't know how to install ESLint and Prettier in an Angular project, you can take a look to these articles:
+> **_Note:_**  If you don't know how to install ESLint and Prettier in an Angular project, you can take a look to these articles
 >
 > - [Configure ESLint with Angular](https://www.blouppy.com/blog/2023-04-03-configure-eslint-with-angular/)
 > - [Configure Prettier with Angular](https://www.blouppy.com/blog/2023-01-29-configure-prettier-with-angular/)